johsteffens/tbman/README.md

 One of the methods employed is capturing interactions of the program with the system.

-Since tbman represents an intermediate layer between your program and the system, effectively reducing system interactions, the tool captures less activity.
+Since tbman represents an intermediate layer between your program and the system, effectively reducing system interactions, such a tool might capture less activity.
 For example, it might not recognize all the boundaries of a single tbman-allocation and can therefore not verify the validity of all types of block-access by the program.
 Since `tbman_close()` returns all [tbman-pools](#anchor_block-pooling-layer) to the system,